sushiibot/sushii-2/README.md

 ## Configuration

-Configuration options are set via environment variables, options are as follows
+Configuration options are set via environment variables read from an `.env` file, options are as follows

 ```bash
 RUST_LOG=info,sqlx=warn